Getac's Essentials Suite Enhances Operational Efficiency and Device Management Capabilities Across the Industries

 Monitoring: Enables users to monitor all deployed Getac devices from a central, cloud-based dashboard, helping to spot potential issues before they impact on field-based personnel.

-Management: Lets users enroll, configure, and manage their Getac Android devices over-the-air, mitigating the risk of costly security breaches and unplanned downtime.
+Management: Lets users enrol, configure, and manage their Getac Android devices over-the-air, mitigating the risk of costly security breaches and unplanned downtime.

 OEMConfig: Unlocks access to proprietary settings for Getac Android devices controlled via EMM and/or MDM platforms, for streamlined deployment from a single location.

-Essential Apps contains Getac's most innovative and user-friendly software solutions, designed to optimize everyday tasks, improve productivity, and enhance worker safety.
+Essential Apps contains Getac's most innovative and user-friendly software solutions, designed to optimise everyday tasks, improve productivity and enhance worker safety.
 These include KeyWedge, which empowers field workers with an intuitive software-based barcode scanning solution; Driving Safety, which protects vehicle-based workers from distractions with screen-blanking technology; and Virtual-GPS, which replicates GPS data to multiple virtual COM ports, greatly extending the compatibility of legacy applications.

 Essential Utilities – Useability and functionality amplified